-- he/she commits serious foul play or is continuously committing fouls. (this yellow card is punishable with a direct free kick taken from the point of infringement)
+- He/she commits serious foul play or continuously commits fouls. (this yellow card is punishable with a direct free kick taken from the point of infringement)

 The following three yellow card offenses are punishable by an indirect free kick taken from the point of infringement (or from the 6meter line when the infringement occurs in the penalty area).

 - he/she persistently infringes the Laws of the Game